LISTEN TO AUDIO OF THIS CONTENT

 - Hours Spent Drinking

 Then click the “calculate” button and that’s it, fast and easy.
-The results will be displayed as the estimated BAC at the end of drinking and the estimated time when the BAC might go to 0.0000.
+The results will be displayed as the estimated BAC at the end of drinking and the estimated time when it might go down to 0.0000.

 Even a small amount of alcohol can impair the judgement, timing and coordination of someone’s ability to operate a motor vehicle.